danielhallen-uspsgov/RepData_PeerAssessment1/PA1_template.md

 	MaxAverageStep <- avg_step$interval[which.max(avg_step$steps)]
 ```

-The time interval `MaxAverageStep` on average had the most steps.
+The time interval 835 on average had the most steps.

 ### 6. Code to describe and show a strategy for imputing missing data
 Where ever I found missing data I filled it with the average for that interville.